 I have spent the last ~30 years with a Philip Glass playlist that shuffles nearly every track from all the Glass CDs I own (now over 150 titles, but I digress).
 So I’ll hear a piece from Satyagraha, followed by something like How Now, then an etude, then on to a track from Koyanisqaatsi, etc.

-Perhaps because of this manner of listening to Glass for more than half of my life: except for the obvious pieces, I can only rarely name which piece I am listening to.
+Because of this manner of listening to Glass for more than half of my life, coupled with my laughably bad memory: except for the obvious pieces, I rarely can name which piece I am listening to.
 It is as familiar to me as my arm, of course, but I usually cannot name it without having to do a little research.

 So, as a Glass Head, this near inability to name the Glass pieces I hear is pretty embarrassing.
 It goes something like this: